Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 2nd set = Item set to reward assistants.
 			// 3rd set = Item set to reward teammates.
 			"Item Reward"				""

+			// The jump height to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// Note: Any value above "150.0" may cause instant death from fall damage.
+			// --
+			// Separate heights with commas (",").
+			// --
+			// Heights limit: 3
+			// Character limit for each height: 9
+			// --
+			// Minimum value for each height: 0.0 (OFF)
+			// Maximum value for each height: 1.0 (None)
+			// --
+			// 1st number = Height for killers.
+			// 2nd number = Height for assistants.
+			// 3rd number = Height for teammates.
+			"Jump Height Reward"			"0.0,0.0,0.0"

+			// The punch resistance to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate resistances with commas (",").
+			// --
+			// Resistances limit: 3
+			// Character limit for each resistance: 9
+			// --
+			// Minimum value for each resistance: 0.0 (OFF)
+			// Maximum value for each resistance: 1.0 (None)
+			// --
+			// 1st number = Resistance for killers.
+			// 2nd number = Resistance for assistants.
+			// 3rd number = Resistance for teammates.
+			"Punch Resistance Reward"		"0.0,0.0,0.0"

 			// Restore the previous loadouts of survivors after respawning them.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.